Government Finance 101. Fiscal Policy: Welcome to Alice in Wonderland

 The increase in the future cost of the national debt will be about equal to the increase in tax revenue.
 All new or expanded programs – national defense, fighting carbon emissions and the past costs of pollution, infrastructure, and others - will all be paid for by more borrowing and increasing debt.

 A second consideration is what the spending financed by debt is used for.
 A major use in the past has been to finance tax cuts.
 Almost all of the stimulus money went to all American families in the form of higher income.
 The idea was that a big rise in total income would lead to a big increase in total spending.
 Not as much as expected.
-There was a big increase in total household saving; many American families didn’t need the extra income.
+The huge Covid relief programs produced a large increase (about $2 trillion) in total household saving; many American families didn’t need the extra income.
 This contributed to later inflation and higher interest rates.
-This is one reason the prices of stocks and houses are now going up.
+This is one reason the prices of stocks and houses are have been going up.

 Some commentators believe the "debt overhang" of high and rising national debt and its interest expense will be the cause of our next economic crisis.